surniaulula/wpsso/readme.txt

 **Version 9.8.0 (2021/11/16)**

 * **New Features**
-	* Moved the WordPress Sitemaps features to a new WPSSO WP Sitemaps add-on.
+	* Moved the WordPress Sitemaps features to a new WPSSO WP Sitemaps XML add-on.
 * **Improvements**
 	* Added Schema Review subject type check, and issue a warning if not supported by Google.
 	* Updated the Yoast SEO integration modules to import or filter the 'noindex' value (Premium edition).